What are you Carrying Around?

 So I leave you with a few tips on how to best support someone going through this:

 Please don’t say ‘well atleast you have one child’.
 While this is well intentioned, just because someone has a child or two, doesn’t take away their yearning for another child.
 If you want 2 kids or 3 kids or 4, you deserve exactly that.

 Please don’t complain about your pregnancy.
 We totally get it, pregnancy comes with a host of fun side effects, but try your best to complain to anyone but them.
 It’s hard to hear.

 Please listen and ask questions.
 Check in often.

 Please focus on hope.
 After a particularly hard day, my friend sent flowers with the most beautiful note.
 This single quote is such an incredible message, so I thought I would share it:

 If you only carry one thing throughout your entire life, let it be hope.
 Let it be hope that better things are always ahead.
 Let it be hope that you can get through even the toughest of times.
 Let it be hope that you are stronger than any challenge that comes your way.
 Let it be hope that you are exactly where you are meant to be right now, and that you’re on the path to where you’re meant to be…because during these times, hope will be the very thing that carries you through.

 While I wouldn’t have chosen this experience, this experience chose me.
-And quite frankly, what the fuck is the point in dwelling on some of the unfortunate occurrences that led to this?
+And quite frankly, what is the point in dwelling on some of the unfortunate occurrences that led to this?
 I now feel like I have been cleared of the crap that was no longer serving me to make space for the new.
 I hope that my story sheds some light on this syndrome, that it encourages you to be your own health advocate, and that it reinforces that there is always a reason to carry hope.